raspberrypilearning/the-all-seeing-pi/worksheet2.md

     This code captures a picture, saving it to the location we just defined in the variable `output`.
 It then stops the camera preview.

-1. Press F5 to run your program, then press the button.
+1. Press **F5** to run your program, then press the button.

 1. Navigate to the folder `/home/pi/allseeingpi` and check that the picture you just took has saved correctly.

 ## Working with overlays

-1. The All Seeing Pi is no ordinary photo booth!
-The second button we set up, `next_overlay_btn`, is used to change between 'overlays' - fun pictures such as hats, beards and glasses which appear on the screen as if you are wearing them.
+1. The All-Seeing Pi is no ordinary photo booth!
+The second button we set up, `next_overlay_btn`, is used to change between 'overlays': these are fun pictures such as hats, beards, and glasses which appear on the screen as if you are wearing them.
 Here is an example of a picture taken with an overlay:

     ![Rik with pigtail overlay](images/rik-picture.png)

-    You can make your own overlays or we have provided some ready made ones that you can download.
-If you are creating your own overlays, make sure that they are saved at 800x480 resolution as PNG files, with the background set to transparent.
+    You can make your own overlays, or use the ready-made ones we have provided for you to download.
+If you are creating your own overlays, make sure that they are saved at 800 × 480 resolution as PNG files, with the background set to transparent.

-1. Create a subfolder within your `allseeingpi` folder called `overlays` and place your overlay images inside it.
+1. Create a subfolder called `overlays` within your `allseeingpi` folder, and place your overlay images inside it.

 1. Navigate to the [overlays folder](https://github.com/raspberrypilearning/the-all-seeing-pi/tree/master/overlays) of the GitHub repo for this project.
-Click on the filename of the overlay you would like to use, then right click on the download link and save the image into the `overlays` folder you just created.
+Click on the filename of the overlay you would like to use, then right-click on the download link and save the image into the `overlays` folder you just created.
 Repeat this process until you have saved all of the overlays you would like to use.

-1. Now [right click here](code/overlay_functions.py) and save this file as `overlay_functions.py`.
+1. Now [right-click here](code/overlay_functions.py) and save this file as `overlay_functions.py`.
 Make sure you save this file in your `allseeingpi` directory (where the `allseeingpi.py` script is also saved).
 If you would like to see a full explanation of what these functions do, or you would prefer to write them yourself, head to the [overlay functions explanation page](worksheet3.md) to find out how to do this, then resume the tutorial at the next step.

-1. In the `overlay_functions.py` file, find the comment
+1. In the `overlay_functions.py` file, find this comment:

     ```
     # EDIT THESE VALUES ------------------------
     ```

     You will need to change this code to specify two things:

       - Set the `overlays_dir` to the directory where your overlays are stored.
-If you are following this tutorial exactly you will **not** need to change this directory location.
+If you are following this tutorial exactly, you will **not** need to change this directory location.
       - Set the `overlays` to be a list of the filenames of the overlays (without extension), surrounded by quotes and separated by commas.
-For example if you had overlay images called `rock.png`, `paper.png` and `scissors.png` your line of code would look like this:
+For example if you had overlay images called `rock.png`, `paper.png`, and `scissors.png`, your line of code would look like this:

     ```python
     overlays = ['rock', 'paper', 'scissors']
     ```

 1. Now go back to your `allseeingpi.py` program.
-Next to the other `import` statements in your program, add another one to import this file:
+Next to the other import statements in your program, add another one to import this file:

     ```python
     from overlay_functions import *
     ```

-  This will allow us to use all of the overlay functions defined in the `overlay_functions.py` file, from within our `allseeingpi.py` file.
+  This will allow us to use all of the overlay functions defined in the `overlay_functions.py` file from within our `allseeingpi.py` file.

 ## Change overlays with a button

-1. The other button you wired up to your All Seeing Pi (called `next_overlay_btn`) will be the one we use to switch between the various overlays.
+1. The other button you wired up to your All-Seeing Pi (called `next_overlay_btn`) will be the one we use to switch between the various overlays.
 Locate the function `def next_overlay():` and delete the indented line `print ("Next overlay")`.
 In its place, add the following code, making sure the lines are indented to show that they are part of the function:

     ```python
     def next_overlay():